fan2/mkdocs/docs/blog/posts/toolchain/mainstream-compiler.md

 [GNU Hurd](https://www.gnu.org/savannah-checkouts/gnu/hurd/binutils.html) / [GNU Binutils](https://www.gnu.org/software/binutils/) - @[sourceware](https://sourceware.org/binutils/) - [Documentation](https://sourceware.org/binutils/docs/)

-Computer Systems - A Programmer’s Perspective | Chapter 7: Linking - 7.14 Tools for Manipulating Object Files:
+Computer Systems - A Programmer's Perspective | Chapter 7: Linking - 7.14 Tools for Manipulating Object Files:

-> There are a number of tools available on Linux systems to help you understand and manipulate object ﬁles.
+> There are a number of tools available on Linux systems to help you understand and manipulate object files.
 In particular, the GNU *binutils* package is especially helpful and runs on every Linux platform.

 The GNU Binutils are a collection of binary tools.
 The main ones are: